softwareQinc/qpp/INSTALL.md

 cmake --build build --target benchmarks --parallel 8
 ```

-This will compile all benchmarks executables into `./build/benchmarks`.
+This will compile all benchmark executables into `./build/benchmarks`.
 To run
 a specific benchmark, e.g., `qft_bench`, execute

 ```shell